 - Kobushi Ramen (11:30am-2:30pm & 6-10pm; closed Wednesdays) – Michelin ramen shop near Kyoto Railway Museum.
 I had their delicious duck and fish soup ramen.

-- Men-ya Inoichi (11am-2:30pm & 5:30-9pm) – small Michelin ramen shop in Kawaramachi.
+- Menya Inoichi (11am-2:30pm & 5:30-9pm) – small Michelin ramen shop in Kawaramachi.
 Even though you may have to wait a bit, their thin ramen is worth it!
 I had the Kyoto Pork cold dashi ramen and a side order of homemade sui mai.

 3. Kyoto Udon

 What is Kyoto Udon: thick noodle made from wheat flour.
 Many styles of udon are found throughout Japan and Kyoto has excellent water which makes delicious udon noodles.
-Try a it hot or cold.
+Try it hot or cold.

 - Hinode Udon (11am-3pm; closed Sundays) – udon restaurant at the east end of the city serving lunch only.
 Use the Google Translate app to translate the menu or choose one of the curry udon noodles from the photo menu.

-- Ikazuchi Udon (11:30am-3pm & 6-8pm; closed Mondays and Tuesdays) – try cold or hot udon at this Michelin udon restaurant at the east end of the city.
+- Ikazuchi Udon (11:30am-3pm & 6-8pm; closed Mondays and Tuesdays) – try cold or hot udon at this udon restaurant at the east end of the city.
 Use Google Translate to translate the menu.

 - Udon Arashiyama-tei (11am-4pm; closed Wednesdays) – udon restaurant south of Katsura River in Arashiyama.
 I had their cold homemade udon noodles with beef and onsen egg.